SalesOutreach LogoSalesOutreach

 1. The opening line (the hardest part)

-• "I came across your profile and was impressed by your background."
+• "I came across your LinkedIn profile and was impressed..." — signals a mass campaign

 2. The bridge